 12:31 AM—baby is awake and famished.
 I may not even have time to change his diaper.

 12:33 AM—I’m preparing the milk.
 Santiago is changing the diaper.
 Everyone is crying.
 I drop formula on the floor.
 I can’t tell how much I’ve scooped.
 I must start with a new bottle.

 2:00 AM—everyone is quiet and baby is finally asleep.
 Except me No, I know I’ll be up in 1.5 hours to feed again so I try to power through and just stay awake.
 That way when he’s done, I’ll just sleep through the morning.

 3:55 AM—I’m passed out and Santi is starting to make noises again.

 You get the gist.
 So anyway, this continues for about three months.
 You think you may die, but you don’t.
 You survive.
-The baby starts to sleep the night (don’t worry—you don’t because now his lack of noise may signal he’s dead.)
+The baby starts to sleep the night.

 I’ve spoken many times about the anxiety I had with infant babies.
 The nighttime always made it worse, and although Santiago is an excellent father and husband, he thinks I’m an exagerada and gets frustrated with me easily (at 2:53 am).
 The newborn stage, in my opinion, is also super different when you are a mom of one vs a mom of multiples.
 You don’t have the luxury of sleeping in if you have a bad night because—SURPRISE!!!! your other children still consider you mommy.
 The nights blend into the day and there seems to be no end in sight.
 Diapers continuously need to be changed, bottles are either fill of milk or need to be cleaned and the only one not getting a delicious sponge bath is you.
-It’s very sad but, such is life.
+It’s not the same as before but, such is life ♡